4d/docs/docs/REST/authUsers.md

 ### Default mode

-In the default mode, all REST requests automatically creates a web session on the server (if not already created) and is processed.
-You can use this simple mode if you don't need to control how many web sessions are opened on the server.
+In the default mode, any REST request is processed in a web session that automatically consumes a license (the web user session is created if it does not already exist).
+You can use this simple mode if you don't need to control how many licenses are retained on the server.
-When the default mode is enabled, you can authentify users through the `On REST Authentication` database method (see below).
+When the default mode is enabled, you can authenticate users through the `On REST Authentication` database method (see below).

 ### Force login mode

-In "force login" mode, web user sessions are created only when necessary and are controlled through a login sequence.
+In "force login" mode, web user sessions and license usage are disconnected.
+A license is required only when the [`Session.setPrivileges()`](../API/SessionClass.md#setprivileges) is executed, allowing you to control the number of used licenses.

-To allow you to set up this sequence, specific REST requests are processed without requiring any registered web session (they are guest sessions).
+Basic REST requests are processed in "guest" web user sessions that do not require licenses.
 These requests are:

 - `/rest/$catalog/$all` - the list of all exposed dataclasses
 - `/rest/$catalog/authentify` - the datastore function used to login the user